Table of Contents

 Why not?
 It's a great place to live and to bring up my kids.
 No, my wife is not Finnish, and no, I don't like snow very much.
 For a fuller answer, see here.

-But, as of May 2016, I'll be living in Ipswich, in Suffolk.
+But, as of May 2016, I've been living in Ipswich, in Suffolk.
 Where's that? seems to be the usual response, so here's a helpful map:

 ip.001